saintmalik/saintmalik.me/content/posts/sourcecodewin.md

 Reading the JS files, I saw this endpoint **/home** 🤗, then I read the function which this endpoint was appended too.

 So I got to know that when the whole Auth process is done.
 Users are redirected to the **/home** page.
-Well no backed is handling this right?
+Well no backend is handling this right?

 Then let me just try the endpoint out and see if I get a **401**,**403** or **500** errors but to my surprise I got a **200(OK)** response and the page loaded up.